neildalal/WPA3-Attacks-IDS/README.md

 # WPA3-Attacks-IDS

+This work is a part of the paper titled "A Wireless Intrusion Detection System for 802.11 WPA3 Networks".

-## Prerequisites/Setup
+## Prerequisites

+### Hardware required
 1. A laptop running Kali Linux 2020.4 as our attack node
-2. A Network Interface Card (NIC) comprising an Atheros based chipset, with support for monitor mode, packet injection and 802.11ac protocol
+2. A Network Interface Card (NIC) comprising an Atheros based chipset, with support for monitor mode, packet injection and 802.11ac protocol (We use the Alfa AWUS036NHA based on Atheros AR9271 Chipset)
-3. A second NIC with support for monitor mode
+3. A second NIC with support for monitor mode (We use Leoxsys LEO-HG150N, a cheap NIC available in our country)
 4. An Access Point (AP) and a client with support for 802.11ax and WPA3-SAE Wi-Fi security

-## Installing the relevant dependencies
+### Installing the relevant dependencies
 The drivers for most popular wireless adapters come pre-compiled with Kali Linux and there shouldn’t be a need to install them specifically.
-If one uses Ubuntu instead of Kali, they may need to install additional drivers for the NICs to function properly.
+If one uses Ubuntu instead of Kali, they may need to install additional drivers for the NICs as required for proper functioning.
-Some of the attacks require the the wireless card to have the ability to acknowledge frames sent to spoofed MAC addresses.
+Some of the attacks require our wireless card to have the ability to acknowledge frames sent to spoofed MAC addresses.
 Currently this acknowledgement functionality is available only for Atheros based cards hence we need our NIC to be Atheros based.
 This ’ath masker’ kernel module can be enabled by cloning the git repository in [4] and then simply running